-While it’s an unfortunate event, the world is currently still dealing with the spread of coronavirus.
-When this first happened, many people and companies were sent into a downward spiral.
-To help cope with this new challenge, companies around the world begin focusing more on finding and hiring remote workers.
+To help cope with new challenges happening now, companies around the world begin focusing more on finding and hiring remote workers.
 A remote worker is another term given to someone that works from home.
 If you make money writing online, as an example, you’re a remote worker.

 11. Keep Your Phone By Your Side